 - Very easy installation

-- Heats up quite a lot
+- Heats up quite a bit

 DOCSIS version: 3.0 | Maximum speed: 686 Mbps downstream and 131 Mbps upstream | Bonded channel: 16 x 4 | Service providers: Comcast, Cox, Charter Spectrum, Cablevision and more

 The SB6183, in all honesty, does not really have a defining design about it.
 It pales in comparison to the previous two modems, however with a price this low, it’s not too bad.
 The white color dominates the exterior body which has gratings on the sides to allow for air to flow.
-However, despite this, the SB6183 gets very hot which raises doubts over long use.
-At the back, there is one Gigabit Ethernet port, one coaxial cable port, and the power connection.
-There is no power button which means that in order to turn it off, the cable needs to be plugged out and then back in.
+However, despite this, the SB6183 gets quite hot which raises doubts over long use.
+At the back, there is one Gigabit Ethernet port, one coaxial cable port, and a power connection.
+There is no power button which means that to turn it off, the cable needs to be plugged out and then back in.

 4. TP-Link TC7610